How to plan a houseboat holiday in Finland? Find everything you need to know from our comprehensive rental guide!

 A Houseboat Holiday is great fun for all ages!
 Nature’s closeness provides great possibilities for exciting summer activities to share with your family.

 Unfortunately, as our houseboats are allergy-friendly, pets are not allowed onboard.
+Thus, renting a houseboat is a great holiday option for those with allergies!

 How much does it cost?